GameDev46/drogic_pro/README.md

 *OUTPUT* - Lights up when the input is high and turns off when the input is low

-*CLOCK* - Toggles its output from high to low at fixed time intervals
+*CLOCK* - Toggles its output from high to low at fixed time intervals of 1 second

 *BUFFER* - Leaves the signal unaffected